revery-ui/revery/README.md

 #### For `macOS` users

-If your build takes to much time then is better to pre install some libraries:
+If your build takes too much time then you can pre-install some libraries:

 - `brew install cmake`
 - `brew install libpng ragel`